 How much does it cost?

-Cancellation Insurance is infinitely flexible, and can be customised to your needs.
+Cancellation Insurance is highly flexible, and can be customised to your needs.
 You can choose both the sum insured and period of the policy, which could be 12 months, or just specific dates.
 You might opt to include only your soloists.

 The premium is a rate percent of the total sum insured.
 This can range from 1.00% to 3.5% - depending on factors like artists' ages, cancellation loss history, level of income generation, and whether the event is indoors/outdoors.